Thomas Leslie Outerbridge: Involvement in the American Civil War

 During the War, the Union imposed a blockade on the Confederacy, which was then an important trade partner with European countries, particularly England.
 Harbours such as Bermuda's St. George harbour and Nassau in the Bahamas became important bases for blockade running missions.
 Such missions became exceedingly dangerous; blockade runners were paid far greater sums than ordinary sailors.
 Outerbridge and his brother both took this opportunity.

 On one occasion, Outerbridge was serving aboard the steamboat Robert E. Lee.
 Departing from Wilmington at about 9 p.m. (at high tide, which is when the large ship could get over Wilmington's sandbar), the Robert E. Lee joined a small fleet of blockade runners which was soon attacked by two Man-of-War ships, flanking the fleet on either side.
-The Man-of-Wars immediately attacked with heavy cannons, destroying a winch and severely wounding a number of foreign sailors.
+The Men-of-War immediately attacked with heavy cannons, destroying a winch and severely wounding a number of foreign sailors.
 One of them approached the Robert E. Lee close enough for small arms fire, though there were no casualties.

 While the captain, Wilkinson, studiously ignored the attack, Outerbridge, the mate and a number of crewmen had gone to the forecastle to watch for other craft.
 A round shot hit close to Outerbridge, causing him to fall unconscious while the other crewmen fled.
 The following day, Outerbridge was commended by the ship's officers for his bravery, and the crew picked small bullets from the woodwork.

 At the time, the Robert E. Lee was en route to Halifax with a number of Confederate officers on board.
-The Confederates were bound for England to collect two Man-of-Wars for the Confederate government (the Viper and the Vixen).
+The Confederates were bound for England to collect two Men-of-War for the Confederate government (the Viper and the Vixen).
 The British government seized the officers and sent them to Bermuda.
 The Robert E. Lee also set course for the island.